ryan-di/reading-redux-source-code/Part 2 – createStore.md

+## Intro

 Welcome back to the second post of the Reading Redux Source Code series.
 As mentioned in [Part 1](./Part%201%20–%20Intro.md) of this series, this second post will be about `createStore()`.

 This series, as you've probably guessed it, is about my journey in reading the Redux source code.
 You might be wondering why I'm writing it in this way, not starting with the overall architecture/structure, but instead with this particular function.

 The truth is that's exactly how I read the source code, starting from a function that I'm interested in and let it guide me uncover the app structure.
-This way, I learn something about the source code pretty quickly, which motivates me to keep digging.
+This way, I get to learn something about the source code pretty quickly, which motivates me to keep digging.

 I must say that if I were to teach someone Redux or its source code in a limited amount of time, I probably wouldn't do it this way.
-It's lengthy and since we are basically "going with the wind" it's also hard to keep track of things.
-But I think it's still valid and in fact very important to document my learning journey honestly.
+It's lengthy and since we are basically "going with the flow" it might be hard to keep track of things.
+But I think it's still valid and in fact very important to document my learning journey this way.
 Sometimes, the raw and the messy are just as valuable.

 Anyways, with that out the way, let's dive in.